dutchpool/cdashboard/README.md

 `00 * * * * cd ~/cdashboard && python3 ~/cdashboard/cryptodashboard.py`

-When the script is ready and configured; you can setup the web environment, see the setup file "cdsahsboard_site_setup.txt".
+When the script is ready and configured; you can setup the web environment, see the setup file "cdashboard_site_setup.md".

 ## Command line usage